Clayn/yagol/README.md

 and use it:

     Field field=new Field();
 Thats it.
 We now have a field with the default size of 20.
 (Note that this will produce some warnings/exceptions.
 These are expected and will be "fixed" in further versions).
 But wait?
 What about the cells?
-Are the
-Now how can we define which Cell is alive?
+Are they dead?
+Sadly, yes.
+So lets make some of them alive!

+    field.setCell(x,y,true);
+Now the cell at the position (x,y) is alive.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTM2NTMxNjQ4Ml19
+eyJoaXN0b3J5IjpbNzAxNzM1NjY1XX0=
 -->